Where Is San Andres Island Located

 4.1 Coral Reefs and Marine Protected Areas

 San Andrés lies within the Mesoamerican Barrier Reef System, the second‑largest coral reef network in the world.
-Now, the island’s reefs are protected under the San Andrés and Providencia Marine Reserve, established to safeguard biodiversity and support sustainable tourism.
+The island’s reefs are protected under the San Andrés and Providencia Marine Reserve, established to safeguard biodiversity and support sustainable tourism.
 The reserve covers ≈120 km² of marine habitat, including lagoonal seagrass beds, fringing reefs, and sandy flats.

 4.2 Endemic Species